grommet/grommet/templates/grommet-v2-template/README.md

 An Hello World app to get started with Grommet.

-Used for a publication validation of a new release. for more deatails see /.circleci/config.yml
+Used for a publication validation of a new release. for more details see /.circleci/config.yml